 Call the Samaritans free from your landline or mobile 24/7 365 days a year on 116 123.

-This service operates from 5pm to 9am on weekdays and 24 hours a day at weekends and bank holidays.
-The service is open to all patients (aged 16+) under the care of the Cornwall Partnership NHS Foundation Trust’s mental health services.
+This service operates from 5pm to 9am on weekdays and 24-hours a day at weekends and bank holidays.
+The service is open to all patients (aged 16 or older) under the care of Cornwall Partnership NHS Foundation Trust’s mental health services.
 Support can be delivered over the telephone, via text, email or web chat.
 Call free on 0800 001 4330.

 The campaign against living miserably (CALM) is specifically for men.
 The service is open 7 days a week, from 5pm to midnight.